Gasman2014/KiCad-Diff/README.md

 # KiCad-Diff

-This is a python program for comparing KiCad PCB revisions.
+This is a Python program that compares revisions of KiCad PCBs.

-The layers of a Kicad board are exported to svg and output is presented as a gallery of images on a webpage.
-Each layer pair can be compared and the combined view highlights clearly where the layers differ from each other.
+The layers of a KiCad board are exported to SVG, and the output is presented as a gallery of images on a web page.
+Each layer pair can be compared, and the combined view clearly highlights where the layers differ from one another.

 The diff output can be scrolled and zoomed in and out for closer inspection.
-The pair of 'before and after' views will also pan and zoom together.
-I have looked at linking all three windows together but this makes for a very confusing and unsatisfactory effect.
+The pair of "before and after" views will also pan and zoom together.

 ## Instructions